testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced`

-:white_check_mark:  **Do:** Check that the code under test doesn't accidentally modifying more data that it intended to,.
+:white_check_mark:  **Do:** Check that the code under test doesn't accidentally overdoing, modifying more data that it intended to.
 For example a delete record flow, accidentally might delete all the records.
-Since most test assert only the outcome of a specific flow, it's very easy to miss
+Since most tests assert only the outcome of specific records, it's very easy to miss the unplanned side effects.

 like deleting all records where it planned to delete one.